How to Sign Up for Telemarketing Calls: Get More Exciting Phone Chats

 Is there a legal way to sign up for unwanted phone calls?

-Yes, it’s legal to ask for telemarketing calls.
+Absolutely!
+It’s legal to ask for telemarketing calls.

 How to opt-in for telemarketing calls without breaking any laws?